LaunchCodeEducation/intro-to-professional-web-dev/docs/_sources/appendices/string-method-examples/trim-examples.rst.txt

    single: whitespace; leading
    single: whitespace; trailing

-This method returns a copy of the string with any leading or trailing whitespace removed. **Leading whitespace** consists of all whitespace characters---such as spaces or tabs---appearing *before* the first non-whitespace character. **Trailing whitespace** consists of all whitespace characters appearing *after* the last non-whitespace character.
+This method returns a copy of the string with any leading or trailing whitespace removed.
+Whitespace characters are those that do note display anything on the screen, such as spaces and tabs.

 .. admonition:: Example